“Courage starts with showing up and letting ourselves be seen.” –Brene Brown

 My thoughts have been jumbled the past few days.
 My emotions have been simmering, and I’ve been swaying to the all-too familiar song of shame.
 I knew I had allowed someone’s directness to hurt my feelings, but I was embarrassed to admit I was responding to my emotions by shutting down.

 I remember working so hard as a kid, bringing home grades most of my friends envied.
-But as a high schooler, any grade less than an 85 meant I would be grounded.
+But there was a time in my childhood when any grade less than an 85 meant I would be grounded.
 Average was not good enough.
 And neither was I. That is the voice I hear when I walk into the room now.
 Average doesn’t cut it.
 If it wasn’t perfect on the first try, the voice in my head tells me I’ve failed.

 Screw you, shame.
 I’m still here.